Neoshrimp/LBoL-Entity-Sideloader/src/LBoL-Entity-Sideloader/README.md

 #### Change log

+`0.9.6413` Fix ModifyStageList bug when adding multiples of the same stage.

 `0.9.6410` Add ITypeConverter option for custom persistent data.

 `0.9.6400` Move BattleModifiers, a system for modifying units via lambdas and delegates, from FullElite.